-Chapter 76.
+Chapter 75.
 Storing Medium-sized Objects (MOB)

 Data comes in many sizes, and saving all of your data in HBase, including binary data such as images and documents, is ideal.
-While HBase can technically handle binary objects with cells that are larger than 100 KB in size, HBase's normal read and write paths are optimized for values smaller than 100KB in size.
+While HBase can technically handle binary objects with cells that are larger than 100 KB in size, HBase's normal read and write paths are optimized for values smaller than 100 KB in size.
 When HBase deals with large numbers of objects over this threshold, referred to here as medium objects, or MOBs, performance is degraded due to write amplification caused by splits and compactions.
-When using MOBs, ideally your objects will be between 100KB and 10MB (see the FAQ).
-HBase FIX_VERSION_NUMBER adds support for better managing large numbers of MOBs while maintaining performance, consistency, and low operational overhead.
+When using MOBs, ideally your objects will be between 100 KB and 10 MB (see the FAQ).
+HBase 2 added special internal handling of MOBs to maintain performance, consistency, and low operational overhead.
 MOB support is provided by the work done in HBASE-11339.
 To take advantage of MOB, you need to use HFile version 3.
 Optionally, configure the MOB file reader's cache settings for each RegionServer (see Configuring the MOB Cache), then configure specific columns to hold MOB data.
 Client code does not need to change to take advantage of HBase MOB support.
 The feature is transparent to the client.